|The Range Busters|

 The Range Busters' theme song, "Home on the Range", was played over the opening credits courtesy of veteran music director Frank Sanucci.
-The scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as with TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).
+While the opening titles and credits changed over the series lifespan, many featured rodeo announcer and performer Rex Felker from Haskell, Texas doing some rope spinning.
+And some scripts had our three heroes time warping from old west settings to patriotic World War II themes (such as TEXAS TO BATAAN (Monogram, 1942), COWBOY COMMANDOS (Monogram, 1943) and BLACK MARKET RUSTLERS (Monogram, 1943)).

-The Range Busters rode off into Hollywood history in film #24, BULLETS AND SADDLES (Monogram, 1943), which was released in the Fall of 1943.
-About six months prior, we also said goodbye to Republic's Three Mesquiteers when Tom Tyler, Bob Steele and Jimmie Dodd did the 51st and last in that series, RIDERS OF THE RIO GRANDE (Republic, 1943).
+The Range Busters rode off into Hollywood history in adventure #24, BULLETS AND SADDLES (Monogram, 1943), which was released in the Fall of 1943.
+About six months earlier, we also bid farewell to Republic's Three Mesquiteers when Tom Tyler, Bob Steele and Jimmie Dodd did the 51st and last in that series, RIDERS OF THE RIO GRANDE (Republic, 1943).

 The demise of the Busters wasn't a problem for Monogram.
 The little studio had hired Johnny Mack Brown in early 1943 and his initial entries for producer Scott R. Dunlap were being released along with the final batch of Range Busters.
 As mentioned earlier, Monogram had brought two old timers back to the silver screen - Ken Maynard and Hoot Gibson were their new Trail Blazers, working for producer and director Bob Tansey.

-Ray probably picked up some extra cash by using his ranch for some/most of the Range Busters at Corriganville.
-And the opening titles and credits mention that filming was done at the "Ray Corrigan Ranch" (not "Corriganville").
-I asked movie location expert Tinsley Yarbrough for more info on the locations in the Range Busters: "They mainly used Corriganville but also Iverson and other sites as well as the Monogram town set".
+Ray probably picked up some extra cash by using his Corriganville ranch for some/most of the Range Busters.
+Some of the opening titles and credits mention that filming was done at the "Ray Corrigan Ranch" (not "Corriganville").
+I asked movie location expert Tinsley Yarbrough for more info on the locations used in the Range Busters: "They mainly used Corriganville but also Iverson and other sites as well as the Monogram town set".

 Terhune and Elmer remained busy for years, and Max's last western series occurred when he replaced Raymond Hatton as the sidekick to Johnny Mack Brown at Monogram in the late 1940s.
 And he was a featured attraction for many years at Corriganville.